Stay Posted on the Latest from Writers' Room

 Do participants have to pay for the fellowship?

 The fellowship is free of charge to apply and to participate.

 Will there be interviews?
 If so, when will the interviews be held?

-Yes, select applicants will be invited to take part in an interview with the selection committee in Spring 2018.
+Yes, select applicants will be invited to take part in an interview with the selection committee in spring 2021.

 What days/times will the sessions take place?

-The exact details have not been confirmed, but the sessions will likely take place over eight weekly, 3-hour, weeknight evenings from early June until late July, at the Sesame Street offices in NYC.
+The exact details have not been confirmed, but the sessions will be virtual and will likely take place over eight, 3-hour, weeknight evenings from early May until mid-July.

 What are the Terms and Conditions?